gravity182/homeserver/Installation.md

 ```

 Note the `PostUp` and `PreDown` keys - they are **absolutely mandatory** to have.
-Otherwise your services won't be able to speak with each other when necessary.
-For instance, Miniflux won't be able to communicate with its Postgres db instance hosted as a separate deployment/service.
+Otherwise your services won't be able to speak with each other.
+For instance, Miniflux won't be able to communicate with its Postgres db instance hosted as a separate service.
-Just copy these two lines as is to your config and you're good to go.
-Make sure to put them into the `[Interface]` section.
+Just copy these two lines above to your config as-is, put them into the `[Interface]` section, and you're good to go.

-After creating a secret, set the `values.yaml` as follows:
+After creating a secret, set the values as follows:
 ```yaml
 vpn:
     secretRef: wireguard-conf-secret  # the secret's name
     secretKey: wg0.conf  # key inside the secret containing a wg conf
 ```

-Finally, set `services.<service_name>.vpn` as follows to enable VPN for the specified service:
+Finally, enable VPN for the specified service:
 ```yaml
 services:
   <service_name>: